-After successfully mailbox migration from on-premises Exchange Server to online, it must set an endpoint setting in Office 365 based on the applied migration method.
+After successfully email systems migration from on-premises Exchange Server to online, it must set an endpoint setting in Office 365 user accounts based on the applied migration method.

-At the time of migration, DNS MX Record points to the on-premise Exchange Server, and after the completion of the migration, it is required to set to Office 365.
+At the time of migration, DNS MX Record points to the on-premise Exchange Server, and after the migration is complete, it is required to set to Office 365 mailbox.
 Once one changes this setting, it will cut off all the old connections to his/her Exchange Server.

-With the different migration methods, it becomes easier for any organization to move the mailboxes from Exchange Server to Exchange Online by analyzing all their criteria and requirements and selecting the appropriate migration type.
+With the different Office 365 migration migration types, it becomes easier for any organization to move the mailboxes from on -premises Exchange system to Office 365 by analyzing all their criteria and requirements and selecting the appropriate migration type.

 Shital Patel is VP at TatvaSoft with a high-level of proficiency and technical precision in SharePoint Development.
 His experience of the last two decades has helped businesses to solve complex challenges resulting in growth and performance of Startups to Fortune 500 companies.